 The equivalent courses are now listed in the Equivalencies table, and, from now on, they are marked as equivalent to the course that you’re configuring.
-You can change the Equivalence Type by hovering your mouse up to the end of the course row, then clicking on the ellipsis button and selecting the Change Equivalence Type option.
+You can change the Equivalence Type by hovering your mouse up to the end of the course row, then clicking on the ellipsis button and selecting the Change equivalence type option.

-In order to remove an equivalence, select the Remove option of the ellipsis menu.
+To remove an equivalence, select the Remove option of the ellipsis menu.
 Please note that this action is not retroactive.
 Once a course is marked as complete, this will not be undone if you delete the equivalence.

-Notes on Equivalencies
+Notes on equivalencies

 - If you set two courses as equivalent, and a learner completed one of the two courses before you configured the equivalence, then the equivalent course to the one already completed will not be marked as completed too.